artemiusgreat/Terminal-Connector-Simulation/README.md

 Internal cross-platform library for trading and analysis.
 Reads historical asset prices from file and allows to backtest order execution based on some trading signals.
 Has references from other apps in [this list](https://github.com/Indemos).
+The sample is [here](https://github.com/Indemos/Terminal/blob/main/Terminal.Client/Pages/Pairs.razor.cs).

 # Status